Flying High in Bird Heaven: MSTR, PSUS, ETF

 Oh, yeah, we should.
 I asked him about that.

+It's called ETFIC.
 I included your newsletter on it.

-But MSCI, in mid-October, for context, I guess no one really noticed it until J.P.
-Morgan pointed it out in a research note.
+an Ouroboros of newsletters.
+But MSCI in mid-October, for context, I guess no one really noticed it until J.P.

 But MSCI said that it was looking at whether or not digital asset treasury companies' DATs, if you will, look more like investment funds than traditional companies.
 And they proposed.